MarkZaki/side-Stacker/README.md

 ## usage  and testing
-please refer to the provided [postman collection file](https://documenter.getpostman.com/view/14647839/2s8479ybmz) "news feed.postman_collection.json"

-you can easily import it in your post man and you will find 2 folders one for posts and one for profiles

 you can test with these endpoints and they have descriptions of the fields as well if you need a data representation you can also refer to [the admin panel](http://127.0.0.1:8080/admin)

-there is also a swagger documentation which will list the endpoints at [here](http://127.0.0.1:8080/)

-note that it will only list the endpoints with no query parameters since query parameters are not officially supported by swagger for DRF yet

-for further explanation please refrere to the doc strings on the views and the doc.md file

 ## License